Lorimar-Telepictures

-Lorimar-Telepictures Corporation, Inc. was an American entertainment company established on February 19, 1986 with the merger of Lorimar Productions, Inc. and Telepictures Corporation.
+Lorimar-Telepictures Corporation, Inc. was an American entertainment company established in 1985 with the merger of Lorimar Productions, Inc. and Telepictures Corporation.
 Headquartered at the former Metro-Goldwyn-Mayer Studios (now Sony Pictures Studios) in Culver City, California, its assets included television production and syndication (which operated under the Lorimar-Telepictures name), feature films, home video, and broadcasting.

 History

 The merger of Lorimar-Telepictures was announced on October 7, 1985, by Merv Adelson.
 On February 19, 1986, the merger was complete.
 Lee Rich, one of the other founders of Lorimar, sold his shares in 1986 and left the company.

 In 1987, Lorimar-Telepictures decided to launch separate divisions with brand logos, which are Lorimar Television for network television production, Lorimar Syndication for broadcast and off-net syndication, and Lorimar International for television distribution, with Lorimar-Telepictures being the parent company of the groups.
 Both had used Lorimar as operating names starting on January 19, 1987.
 It is reported that Robert Rosenbaum was named vice president of production at the Lorimar Television unit.
 Also that year, it faced a $21.7 million loss from the studio.

-On January 12, 1989, Warner Communications merged with Lorimar-Telepictures after buying the company.
+In June 1988, Warner Communications merged with Lorimar-Telepictures after buying the company.